hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Startup a Postgres database.
+Start up a Postgres database.
 There is a [*docker-compose.yml*](https://github.com/hantsy/spring-puzzles/blob/master/hibernate-reactive/docker-compose.yml) file available to start a Postgres instance in Docker container.

 Then run the application via Spring Boot Maven plugin.

 ```bash
 // start postgres database